PM Modi flags off Vande Bharat Express between Secunderabad-Vizag

 Prime Minister Narendra Modi on Sunday (January 15) flagged off the year’s first Vande Bharat train service between Telangana’s Secunderabad and the port city of Visakhapatnam in Andhra Pradesh.

-This is the first Vande Bharat Express train that will operate between the two Telugu states in eight hours and 30 minutes.
+This is the first Vande Bharat Express train that will operate between the two Telugu states.
+The entire journey will be covered in eight hours and 30 minutes.

 As the event coincided with the Army Day, the prime minister paid rich tributes to the serving and retired personnel and hailed their commitment in protecting the country and its borders and said their valour was matchless.